 5. Next cut the 1″x2″ supports so that they overlap one another in the corner.

-6. Using a Stanley Staple Gun, attach shelf to each support from above and then to each shutter on the inside of the unit, making sure each side of the shelf is level.
+6. Using staples or short brad nails, attach shelf to each support from above and then to each shutter on the inside of the unit, making sure each side of the shelf is level.

 7. If you want to get a bit fancy, you also can trim the ends of the 1″x2″ strips on an angle and sand them smooth.
 Do this before you attach them to the underside of the shelves. (see Below)

 8. Finish your shutter corner shelf unit as you like with paint or stain.
 You can also opt not to refinish it.
 But if you want to leave your unit outdoors, be sure to use a good sealer.